About the Role

 All other duties and responsibilities as assigned.

-High School diploma or equivalent, A.A. degree, and one year experience in the field of developmental disabilities preferred; experience in vocational work training or teaching helpful.
+High School diploma or equivalent OR A.A. degree and one-year experience in the field of

-Must be able to lift up to 50 lbs. by self, standing, walking, sitting, pushing, bending, pulling, squatting, and working outside in the elements required; repetitive motion may be necessary.
+Must be able to lift up to 30 lbs. by self, standing, walking, sitting, pushing, bending,

 Must be able to pass fingerprint screening through the Department of Justice